-- The Training is broken down into sections as follows: - Introduction- this section introduces ACE-SI as a part of the Army Suicide Prevention program, training objectives, and the link between leadership and ACE-SI. - ACE Base +1 modules- these modules are the foundation of the ACE-SI training and what you'll be expected to deliver at your units as part of annual Suicide prevention training. - Reintegration and Postvention- these are elements of the Army Suicide Prevention Program that you may be called upon to support in the event of a suicide attempt or completed suicide. - Preparing to be an ACE-SI.
-This section of the training will help prepare you to walk out the roles and responsibilities of an ACE-SI.
+- We'll talk more about the roles and responsibilities of the Tier 2 later in the training.
+But we want you to experience the ACE lessons that are the authorized annual suicide prevention training for the force and the foundation of ACE-SI. - The training flows as follows: - Introduction- this section introduces ACE-SI as a part of the Army Suicide Prevention program, training objectives, and the link between leadership and ACE-SI. - ACE Base +1 modules- these modules are the foundation of the ACE-SI training and are the modules ACE-SI's will be expected to deliver at their unit as part of annual Suicide Prevention training. - Reintegration and Postvention-are elements of the Army Suicide Prevention Program that the ACE-SI may be called upon to support in the event of a suicide attempt or completed suicide. - Facilitation Strategies and Professional Development to sharpen trainer delivery. - Preparing to be an ACE-SI Tier 2.
+This section of the training will help prepare you to walk out the roles and responsibilities of the Tier 2.

 [NOTE: You may wish to include a brief icebreaker before training begins to help trainees get to know one another.
-See examples in appendix.]
+See examples in Appendix C]

-Lets take a brief look at what an ACE-SI is and the goals of this course.
+Let's take a brief look at what an ACE-SI is and the goals of this course.